-This API allows your users to continue working and interacting with their maps and data if network connectivity is poor or non-existent.
-You can provide this functionality by adopting one of two workflow patterns:
+ArcGIS Runtime allows your users to continue working and interacting with their maps and data if network connectivity is poor or non-existent.
+You can provide this capability with one of the following patterns:

-- The Services Pattern: If you want to build apps that allow your users to take a map offline from ArcGIS Online or ArcGIS Enterprise, use the Services Pattern.
-Taking a map offline involves downloading a web map as a mobile map package to a device.
-Users can interact with an offline map, edit operational data, and synchronize changes with the online services when connectivity is restored.
-All of these tasks are undertaken by the app that you build.
+- The Services pattern: If you want to build apps that allow your users to take a map offline from ArcGIS Online or ArcGIS Enterprise, use the Services pattern.
+When you take a map offline this way, you download to the device a web map as a mobile map package (.mmpk file).
+Your users can interact with this offline map, edit operational data, and, when connectivity is restored, synchronize changes with the online services.
+These tasks are undertaken by the app that you build.
 The Services pattern supports two workflows: a preplanned workflow, where the map's author creates the offline map, and an on-demand workflow, where the field worker creates the map.

-- The Desktop Pattern: In this pattern, you use ArcGIS Pro to author and create a mobile map package file.
-You then deliver that read-only file to individual devices.
+- The Desktop pattern: In this pattern, you use ArcGIS Pro to author and create a read-only mobile map package file that you can deliver to individual devices.

-The Services Pattern allows you to build apps that can download areas of ArcGIS Online or ArcGIS Enterprise web maps to your device.
-Each map is stored as a mobile map within an exploded mobile map package.
-Since the mobile map conforms to the web map specification, it is used by the API to reconstruct the map using basemap data, operational layers, symbology definitions, popup configurations, and other data that are stored within the mobile map package.
+The Services pattern allows you to build apps that can download areas of ArcGIS Online or ArcGIS Enterprise web maps to your device.
+Each map is stored as a mobile map within an unpacked mobile map package.
+Since the mobile map conforms to the web map specification, it is used by the API to reconstruct the map using basemap data, operational layers, symbology definitions, pop-up configurations, and other data stored within the mobile map package.
 This pattern allows your users to edit their operational data and synchronize it with the online service when connectivity is restored.
 There are two workflows available:

 These are described more fully in the Offline topic.

-When a web map is created to be taken offline, the author must ensure that all of the services used by the map have been enabled for offline use.
-If this is not done, your offline map may not contain all of the layers and tables that you expect.
+When a web map is created to be taken offline, the author must ensure that all services used by the map have been enabled for offline use.
+If this is not done, your offline map may not contain all the layers and tables that you expect.

 Enable services for offline use

-The author of the web map must ensure that all of the services contained in the web map can be taken offline.
-You can set these options when publishing, or later on, using any of the service management tools.
+The author of the web map must ensure that all services contained in the web map can be taken offline.
+You can set these options when publishing, or later using any of the service management tools.